kavehs87/my3pai-website/docs/TRIP_API.md

 **GET** `/api/profile/trips/{id}`

 Get details of a specific trip.
-Only accessible by the trip owner.
+Only the trip owner can access this endpoint; other users receive a 404.

 ### URL Parameters